Enjoy this video with Florentina Lopez Ramirez, a Seeds Program participant, as she describes growing mushrooms for a successful micro-business.

 From the beginning of our work in Chocolá, Doña Dominga has been a dedicated participant.

-The Integrated Backyard Farm Program is designed as a 12-month period of coaching and mentoring, but Doña Dominga is special – an emeritus micro-business participant.
+The Seed for a Future Program is a 12-month period of training and mentoring, but Doña Dominga is special – an emeritus micro-business participant.

 She is an inspiration to new families in many ways, including letting Seeds use her farm as a Demonstration Center for Field Days, and sharing new plant propagation methods she developed from her own experience and knowledge.

-Encouraged by our extensionists, she diversified her coffee grove to include cacao.
-She is now well-known for the hand-made tablets of cacao, sugar and cinnamon she sells for making a tasty and popular hot chocolate beverage.
+Encouraged by our field team, she diversified her coffee grove to include cacao.
+She is now well-known for the hand-made tablets of cacao, sugar, and cinnamon she sells for making a tasty and popular hot chocolate beverage.

 As her cacao trees mature and produce more cacao beans, Seeds for a Future extensionists helped Doña Dominga construct a low-cost, low-tech drying facility to process the growing supply of raw material.